beeceej/iGo/cmd/iGoBin/readme.md

-# Do Not Touch This Directory, hacky eval area for now
+# Do Not Touch This Directory, //HackyEvalArea//